More than just software: Your team for carbon accounting

 Areas of application

-- Cradle to Gate: Useful for manufacturers who want to Improve and compare production processes want.
+- Cradle to Gate: Useful for manufacturers who want to improve and compare their production processes.

 - Cradle to Grave: Suitable for a comprehensive emissions assessment and for products where the use and disposal phases represent significant environmental impacts.